Our Office LocationWeaver, Bennett & Bland, P.A.

 Whether it arises as a precursor to divorce, during the divorce process or in any other scenario, our attorneys can assist with domestic violence cases.

-Our lawyers can assist with stepparent adoptions and adoptions of children by third parties.
+Our lawyers can assist with stepparent adoptions; adoptions of children by third parties, adult adoptions, re-adoptions, and termination of parental rights.

 Times are changing.
 Attorneys need to keep up with those changes and how they can impact divorce and other family law cases.
 Facebook, Myspace, Twitter and other social networking sites often play a major role in cases we handle.